How to Avoid Cavities During the Holidays

 Rinse and Drink Water

-After indulging in sugary or acidic foods, rinse your mouth with water.
-This helps to wash away food particles and sugar, reducing the risk of plaque buildup.
-Drinking water also helps to keep your mouth hydrated and maintain saliva flow, which is essential for neutralizing acids and protecting your teeth.
+After eating sugary or acidic foods, rinse your mouth with water.
+This helps wash away food particles and dilute acids.
+Staying hydrated also supports healthy saliva flow, which naturally protects your teeth.

 Chew Sugar‑Free Gum